This post may contain affiliate links. Please read our privacy policy.

 Pecans and mini marshmallows being added to a bowl of watergate salad

-I recommend topping the salad with a few extra chopped pecans right before serving for a bit of extra crunch.
-You can even add a fresh dollop of whipped topping if you like!
+I recommend garnishing the salad with a few extra chopped pecans right before serving for a little extra crunch.
+A fresh dollop of cool whip or whipped cream is also never a bad idea!

-If you’ve never tried Watergate Salad, you’ve got to make it immediately.
-And if you have tried it before, it’s time to revisit an old favorite.
+If you’ve never tried watergate salad, you’ve got to make it immediately.
+And if you have tried it before, it’s time to revisit an old favorite – it’s begging to be a part of your holiday tables!

 Close up of watergate salad in a small serving bowl, topped with whipped topping and chopped pecans, next to a spoon